HanifDS/dsr-set-up/README.md

 ![image](./assets/image.jpg)

 ## Project Description
-The purpose of this mini-pro`ject is to show how to set up a data science project
+The purpose of this mini-project is to show how to set up a data science project